-Although long-term land leases are possible on Tinian and elsewhere in the CNMI, Article XII of the CNMI Constitution restricts ownership of real property to people of at least 25% Northern Mariana Islands descent or to corporations entirely controlled and owned by Northern Mariana Islands descent.
-Privately-owned lands may be leased to individuals of non-Northern Mariana Islands descent for no more than 55 years, and (under Article XI) public lands may be leased for no more than 40 years.
+Although long-term land leases are possible on Tinian and elsewhere in the CNMI, Article XII of the the CNMI Constitution restricts ownership of real property to people of at least 25% Northern Mariana Islands descent or to corporations entirely controlled and owned by Northern Mariana Islands descent.
+Privately-owned lands may be leased to individuals of non-Northern Mariana Islands descent for no more than 55 years, and (under Article XI) public lands for no more than 40 years.

-Economic stratification and language differences between guest and indigenous populations have been accentuated by ethnic enclaves in group housing.
-For example the garment industry on Saipan often provided housing to Chinese workers in large compounds.
-In these compounds, traditional Chinese food and medicine was supplied and Chinese civil law was sometimes applied.
+Ethnic enclaves in group housing accentuate the economic stratification and language differences between guest and indigenous populations.
+For example the garment industry on Saipan often provided housing to Chinese workers in large compounds, supplying traditional Chinese food and medicine and sometimes employing Chinese civil law.
 Hotels and tourism companies in the CNMI often provide housing for their workers.

-Recent changes to the CNMI immigration system would impact social values and issues in the CNMI.
+Recent changes to the CNMI immigration system would have an impact on the CNMI social values and issues.
 The recent federalization of the CNMI's immigration system is likely to change the source, if not the pattern, of immigrant labor in the Commonwealth.
 This federal legislation, combined with the collapse of the garment industry, would decrease the CNMI's Chinese guest worker population.
 Over the longer term the Filipino labor force supporting the tourism industry may also contract.
 These jobs are likely to be taken primarily by migrants from neighboring areas (such as the FSM and Palau) that are not subject to immigration restrictions (Compact of Free Association, Sec.
 141).

-Additional social impacts of the proposed federalization of the CNMI immigration (cited in mid-2007 by the Deputy Assistant Secretary of the Interior for Insular Affairs) included: (1) security concerns including the need for an effective pre-screening process for aliens wishing to enter the Commonwealth and the implementation of a refugee protection system and (2) the possibility of human trafficking, primarily for prostitution purposes, into the CNMI (Cohen 2007).
+Additional social impacts of the proposed federalization of the CNMI immigration cited in mid-2007 by the Deputy Assistant Secretary of the Interior for Insular Affairs included: (1) security concerns including the need for an effective pre-screening process for aliens wishing to enter the Commonwealth and the implementation of a refugee protection system and (2) the possibility of human trafficking, primarily for prostitution purposes, into the CNMI (Cohen 2007).

 Upcoming possible changes to the CNMI land tenure system would also be influential to social values and issues in the region.
 Beginning in 2011, a 1976 Covenant between the U.S. and the CNMI would permit the amendment of land tenure laws through ballot initiatives.
-Although substantial support for continuation of the current system exists throughout the CNMI, it has been argued that the current system leads to the concentration of land ownership within a pool of a few families, and that continued demographic change in the CNMI could exacerbate this concentration.
+Although substantial support for continuation of the current system exists throughout the CNMI, it has been argued that this system results in the concentration of land ownership to a pool of a few families, and that continued demographic change in the CNMI would likely exacerbate this concentration.
 One possible result of such a landowner monopoly would be that business and residential rental prices could be set independent of market forces (Bartolucci and Shreni 2006).